Invisalign Dentist On Long Island NY 11797

 After your treatment, you will have a bright and beautiful new smile.
 You certainly won’t want to lose it again.
 Your best bet to maintaining that smile is by diligently wearing your retainers.

-Retainers will hold the gains that were made with Invisalign braces.
+Retainers will hold the gains that were made with invisible braces.
 There are a couple options for retainers.
 There is the fixed retainer and a removable one.
 The fixed retainer consists of a thin metal bar made of wire.
 It is glued to the back of the teeth to ensure that the shifts made during treatment stay in place.
 The removable retainer is custom made to ensure a tight fit that holds your teeth in their new position.
 After treatment, it is often advised that the removable retainer be worn night and day for the first couple months.
 Eventually, it can be worn just at night.
 Both fixed and removable retainers are good options.
-It will often come down to personal preference and/or what the dentist recommends for your specific case.
+It will often come down to personal preference and/or what the Invisalign dentist recommends for your specific case.

 The Benefits of Invisalign Braces